abcdef54/Traffic-Sign-Detection/README.md

 | `--conf-track` | `0.55` | Confidence threshold to start tracking an object. |
 | `--verbose` | `False` | Print detailed FPS and detection logs to console. |

-## 🏋️ Training (Reference)To train the Sign Model with the robust "Golden Command" (optimized for accuracy and geometry stability):
+## 🏋️ Training (Reference)To train the Sign Model with the robust "Golden Command" (optimized for accuracy and geometry stability)

 ```powershell
 yolo detect train model=yolo11s.pt data=datasets/VietNamSigns/data.yaml \